Life is messy.

 We tip into discouragement, especially when we compare our lives to the celebrity blogger or simple living guru.
 We wonder what we’ve done wrong, what else we can let go of.
 Maybe if we move into a tiny home with a compost toilet and cloth wipes, life will finally feel simple and easy!?

-Or what if we simply accept that it’s all messy, we stop looking for perfect, and embrace what is?
+What if we simply accept that it’s all messy, we stop looking for perfect, and embrace what is?

 Mostly you get real food on the table and sometimes you don’t.
 But you give thanks and gather together regularly and enjoy chatting and laughing about the day.